1969: First trained woman on the crew

 In 1981, Frances Glody became the first female all-weather lifeboat crew member at Dunmore East Lifeboat Station in Ireland, taking over from her retiring father.

-These cases inspired a growing number of women to join lifeboat crews around the UK and Ireland.
+These cases inspired a growing number of women to join lifeboat crews around the UK and Republic of Ireland.

 As at 2015, twenty-two women have been awarded medals for their bravery by the RNLI.
 Nineteen of these medals were presented in the 19th century and awarded to women who carried out and assisted rescues.